nixworks/public/news/2012/05/5/README.md

 ##### Nepal
 ### [At least 13 people are killed and dozens of others are declared missing as a result of a Nepal flash flood after a mountain river burst its banks. ](/news/2012/05/5/at-least-13-people-are-killed-and-dozens-of-others-are-declared-missing-as-a-result-of-a-nepal-flash-flood-after-a-mountain-river-burst-its.md)
-_Context: flash flood, Nepal_
+_Context: Nepal, flash flood_

 ##### Karaoke
 ### [At least nine people are killed in a fire at a karaoke venue in Busan, South Korea. ](/news/2012/05/5/at-least-nine-people-are-killed-in-a-fire-at-a-karaoke-venue-in-busan-south-korea.md)
-_Context: South Korea, Busan, karaoke_
+_Context: Busan, karaoke, South Korea_

 ##### Cambodia
 ### [The Cambodian government closes an investigation into the shooting of anti-logging activist Chhut Vuthy and a military policeman after the arrest of a security guard. ](/news/2012/05/5/the-cambodian-government-closes-an-investigation-into-the-shooting-of-anti-logging-activist-chhut-vuthy-and-a-military-policeman-after-the-a.md)